Dormilich/jqueryui-create-dialog/README.md

 ### Server Errors

-If there occurred a problem on the server that does not relate to the user data, send an **HTTP 500** Status Code and a **plain text error message**.
+If there occurred a problem on the server that does not relate to the user data, send an HTTP Error Status Code (i.e. > 400) and a **plain text error message**.
 The plugin will close the current dialog and open a separate dialog containing the error message.

+### Custom Error Handlers

+You can define your own error handlers.
+They are implemented through the _statusCode_ setting of the jQuery AJAX component.
+The handler function’s parameters are that of the jQuery AJAX fail handlers.
+Any status code that is not handled explicitly uses the error handling described in _Server Errors_.

 ## Examples